masasam/emacs-easy-jekyll/README.md

 ![easy-jekyll-helm-ag](image/easy-jekyll-helm-ag.png)

 You can search blog article with [counsel-ag](https://github.com/abo-abo/swiper) or [helm-ag](https://github.com/syohex/emacs-helm-ag).

-If both are installed, counsel-ag takes precedence at default and you can use helm-ag by writing the following to .emacs or init.el
+If both are installed, counsel-ag takes precedence at default and you can use helm-ag by writing the following to .emacs or init.el.

 	(setq easy-jekyll-helm-ag t)